w0utje/WavesLPoSDistributer/README.md

 after the collector session has been executed.

-Use this version if you like stuff that is automated for you! :-)
+Use this version if you like stuff that is automated for you! :-) This version delivers tools, that work for you!
+- Collect mining fees (start_collector.sh)
+- Check collection results (start_checker.sh)
+- Optimize multiple collector sessions (txoptimizer.py)
+- Execute your payout transactions (node ./masstx.js)
+- Store your payreports to AWS or Private server
+- Send messaging and alerting to telegram
+- Discover peering nodes that can be used for fork detection (openapinodes.py)
+- Execute forktesting (forktester.py --help more info)

 Many thanks to original version of Marc Jansen and the fork of W0utje!